ivadomed/ivadomed/docs/source/tutorials/one_class_segmentation_2d_unet.rst

     From this point onward, we will discuss some of the key parameters to perform a one-class 2D segmentation training.
-Most parameters are configurable only via modification of the configuration ``JSON file``. sFor those that supports commandline run time configuration, we included the respective command versions under the ``Command Line Interface`` tab
+Most parameters are configurable only via modification of the configuration ``JSON file``.
+    For those that supports command line run time configuration, we included the respective command versions under the ``Command Line Interface`` tab

     - ``command``: Action to perform.
 Here, we want to **train** a model: